mess110/ki/README.md

 ### Logging

-By default, logs are written in the `logs` folder and are rotated weekly.
+By default, logs are written in the `logs` folder and are rotated weekly if and only if the `logs` folder exists.

 ### Magic